 Best Competitor Alternative: SignNow Business Premium

-As far as alternatives to DocuSign’s Standard plan go, SignNow’s Business Premium plan is an excellent option.
+Regarding alternatives to DocuSign’s Standard plan, SignNow’s Business Premium plan is an excellent option.
 It offers a more affordable monthly price while increasing the maximum number of users to 10 (in contrast to DocuSign’s five-user limit).

 For added convenience, there’s also a mobile app that allows you to sign documents on the go.
 Plus, with the program’s advanced threat protection feature, you can rest assured that your data is safe and secure.
 Considering all its additional features, SignNow Business Premium is a suitable alternative to DocuSign.